Financial Assistance for the Master’s Programs

 When appropriate, the School will offer a need-based scholarship award based upon the larger of two categories of scholarship calculation.
 An Individual Resource Scholarship is intended for students who do not wish to or who are unable to provide parental financial information.
 A Family Resource Scholarship is intended for students who wish to and are able to provide parental financial information.
 For a student with limited family resources, a Family Resource Scholarship may yield a higher scholarship award than from an Individual Resource Scholarship.
 Submitting parental resource information will not affect the calculation of an Individual Resource Scholarship award.

 U.S. citizens and permanent residents are eligible for loans, including a Federal Direct Loan, a Federal Perkins Loan, and/or a Federal Direct Graduate PLUS Loan.
 Non-U.S. citizens and non-permanent residents are eligible for a Yale International Student Loan.

 The Application Process for Financial Aid

 Application for financial aid is a separate process from application for admission to the School.
 Applying for financial aid does not affect admission decisions.

-U.S. citizens or permanent residents who wish to apply for financial aid must complete and submit the following: (1) a Yale School of Architecture Application for Financial Aid and (2) the Free Application for Federal Student Aid (FAFSA).
+U.S. citizens or permanent residents who wish to apply for financial aid must complete and submit the following: (1) a Yale School of Architecture Application for Financial Aid, (2) the Free Application for Federal Student Aid (FAFSA), and (3) the Asset Verification and Loan Request Form.

 The Free Application for Federal Student Aid (FAFSA) is available online at https://fafsa.ed.gov.
 Complete the FAFSA application by February 1, 2019.
 The Yale School of Architecture’s FAFSA code number is 001426.